 What Are Parabens?

-Parabens are getting a ton of press in the beauty industry as of late.
-This class of chemicals, often found in cosmetics and personal care products, have been known to appear in pretty much anything - things like cleansers, creams, hair care, shower gels, hand soap, facial masks, you name it.
+This class of chemicals, often found in cosmetics and personal care products, have been known to appear in pretty much anything– cleansers, creams, hair care, shower gels, hand soap, facial masks, you name it.
 Even some household products, medications, and select processed foods may harbor parabens.
 At a first glance, their purpose will position them as nothing short of heroic: parabens function as preservatives and work to prevent the growth of bacteria, fungus, mold, and other yucks, thereby prolonging the shelf life of your favorite formulas and keeping them fresh and functional for as long as possible.
-Hallelujah!
 No one wants one hasty, mindless, less-than-immaculate finger dip into your most prized apothecary jar to prematurely render the entire pot trash-worthy.
 Parabens kinda seem like godsends.
 So, what’s all the fuss?

 Should Parabens Be Avoided?

 We won’t mince words; plain and simple, we think parabens are a no-no. There are a few reasons for this.
-The first being, as a purveyor of quality, naturalistic skincare, we never incorporate parabens into our formulas and still yield high performing, paraben-free products, with shelf lives equal to their paraben-laden counterparts.
-So, on a super basic level, we see zero reason to include such a controversial ingredient.
-And if an unnecessary additive is raising eyebrows, then we feel extra passionate about avoiding it.
+The first being, as a purveyor of clean skincare, we never incorporate parabens into our formulas and still yield high performing, paraben-free products, with shelf lives equal to their paraben-laden counterparts.
+So, we see no reason to include such a controversial ingredient.
+If an unnecessary additive is raising eyebrows, then we feel extra passionate about avoiding it.
 Parabens are no exception.
-But on a more granular level, parabens definitely inspire some health-related concerns, which is the reason behind all the controversy in the first place.
+On a more granular level, parabens definitely inspire some health-related concerns, which is the reason behind all the controversy in the first place.

-Parabens in skincare have also been linked to allergies, which is of course a bummer; no one enjoys an allergic reaction.
-But the larger challenge presents when one considers the impressive staying power of parabens and their ability to be stored in deep tissue.
+Parabens in skincare have also been linked to allergies.
+The larger challenge presents when one considers the impressive staying power of parabens and their ability to be stored in deep tissue.
 In this way, the body may get little reprieve in terms of exposure.
-This could result in continuous, overactive immune responses, and lead to things like unexplained increased inflammation in the body, as well as undesirable skin symptoms like redness and irritation.
+This could result in continuous, overactive immune responses and lead to things like unexplained increased inflammation in the body, as well as undesirable skin symptoms like redness and irritation.

 Ok, But What About “Natural” Parabens?